Cary Drowsy Driving Lawyers

 Drowsy driving, or driving while sleep deprived, is similar to drunk driving.
 Lack of sleep affects a driver’s ability to remain focused, impairs decision making and slows reaction time.
 Drowsy driving, also known as “fatigued driving,” is a factor in thousands of traffic fatalities and injuries each year.
 Sleepy drivers who get behind the wheel are risking their own lives and the lives of others who share the roadways.

 At Hardison & Cochran, our drowsy driving car accident attorneys understand the disruption that a serious accident can cause.
 Our attorneys can answer your questions and provide compassionate legal guidance based on decades of experience.
 We represent people in North Carolina who have been injured as a result of others’ disregard for safety.
 During more than 30 years of practice, Hardison & Cochran has helped many North Carolina families.
 Let us review the details of your accident during a free consultation and discuss your legal options.

 If you’ve been in a car accident caused by another driver’s falling asleep at the wheel, call the experienced North Carolina drowsy driving accident lawyers at Hardison & Cochran toll free at (800) 434-8399 now or fill out our online contact form.
 You’ll get a response within 24 hours.
 If we can help you, we will offer to represent you on a contingent fee basis.
 You will not be expected to pay a legal fee unless we obtain money for you through a negotiated settlement or jury award.

-How Drowsy Driving Causes N.C.
+How Driving While Drowsy Causes N.C.
 Car Accidents

 Critical aspects of driving impairment associated with sleepiness are reaction time, vigilance, attention and information processing, according to a landmark study entitled “Drowsy Driving and Automobile Crashes” by the National Highway Traffic Safety Administration (NHTSA).